 As a company primarily focused on licensing, we expect that our most valuable asset will be our intellectual property.
 This includes U.S. and foreign patents, patent applications and know-how.
 We have implemented an aggressive intellectual property strategy and are continuing to pursue patent protection for new innovations.
-As of February 13, 2020, we had more than 110 pending patent applications in the U.S. and abroad.
-Additionally, the U.S. Patent and Trademark Office and international patent offices have issued 220 patents to us.
-In addition to the inventions covered by these patents and patent applications, we have identified a significant number of additional specific inventions we believe are novel and patentable.
+As of March 1, 2021, the Energous IP portfolio contained 231 awarded patents organized along five (5) critical paths to implementation that we believe a competitor may have to navigate to commercialize WPT technology.
+The paths are: Processing Algorithms, Antenna Designs, Transmitter and Receiver ASICs, Other Software Controls (e.g., Bluechoothâ Management and Hardware (e.g., Board Layout).
+Further, the company has more than 65 pending patent applications in the U.S. and abroad.
 We intend to file for patent protection for the most valuable of these, as well as for other new inventions that we expect to develop.
-Our strategy is to continually monitor the costs and benefits of each patent application and pursue those that will best protect our business and expand the core value of the Company.
+This is a significant annual expense and we continually monitor the costs and benefits of each patent application and pursue those that we believe are most protective for our business and expand the core value of the Company.